hyperknot/open-protector-standard/background.md

 To absorb more energy, the foam needs to compress more, so the heavier ball will push deeper into the foam.

-If we use a simple model where the foam behaves roughly like a spring, then making the ball 10× heavier makes it compress about 3× deeper.
-So if the 1 kg ball needs about 10 cm of compression to stop, the 10 kg ball might need 30 cm.
+If we use a simple model where the foam behaves roughly like a spring, then making the ball 10× heavier makes it compress about 3× deeper - - the exact math comes out as sqrt(10) ~ 3.1 times.

+So if the 1 kg ball needs about 10 cm of compression to stop, the 10 kg ball might need about 30 cm.

-Thick foam vs thin foam:
+**Thick foam vs thin foam:**

 - With a thick mattress (say 50 cm), both balls can be stopped smoothly because there is plenty of thickness available.
 - If you keep making the foam thinner, eventually you reach a point where the lighter ball can still be stopped smoothly, but the heavier ball reaches the foam's limit and bottoms out.

 **Bottoming out** means the foam reaches the end of its usable compression and stiffens.
-Then forces and peak deceleration can spike sharply, with a very fast rise in acceleration (high jerk), effectively like hitting the hard layer underneath.
+From this point on, forces and peak deceleration can spike sharply, effectively like hitting the hard layer underneath.

 I believe when such bottoming out happens, we can measure extreme acceleration and jerk values - way above any safe limit we are normally even discussing in our standards.

+*Note: I'm looking for drop test CSV files of such bottomed out drop tests on foam protectors.
+If you can, please send me sample files.*